RonIovine/pshell/README.md

 servers support only a single client session with a default 10 minute idle session timeout/disconnect.

-There is also an `expect` wrapper script, `pshell.exp`, that will wrap `telnet` to provide functionality similar to the above `pshell` client for things like command mode single-shot commands, file based commands, command/file repeat etc but for TCP based pshell servers.
+There is also an `expect` wrapper script, `pshell.exp`, that will wrap `telnet` to provide functionality similar to the above `pshell` datagram clients for things like command mode single-shot commands, file based commands, command/file repeat etc but for TCP based pshell servers.
 The `expect` scripting package must be installed on your host.
 The following is the usage of the expect script.
 ```
 $ pshell.exp -h